Independent Baptist Music Wars

 The sad fruit of this great compromise is going to be evident in every church that follows this course and that pretends that this is a “small” issue and a matter of mere “preference.”
-Once a church turns this corner, the changes in music will be swift and this will reflect throughout the life of the church.
-It will reflect in the youth and in the families.
+Once a church turns this corner, the changes in music will be swift and it will be reflected throughout the life of the church.
+It will be reflected in the youth and in the families.

 To “adapt” contemporary worship music is to build bridges to a very dangerous world, which is, openly and proudly, the world of the one-world church.

 This is a major reason why I am saying that within a generation most IFB churches will be well down the emerging road.
 Churches such as those we have described above are already taking the first steps, even while still claiming to be “fundamental” and “separated” and “strong” and “uncompromising.”

 1. The Bible warns, He that answereth a matter before he heareth it, it is folly and shame unto him” (Prov.
 18:13).
 If you haven’t watched the video presentations “The Transformative Power of Contemporary Praise Music” and “The Foreign Spirit of Contemporary Worship Music” you haven’t heard my warning.
 At least take the time to hear the warning and to educate yourself about the heart of the issue before you make a decision.
 If you think you understand the issue of the adaptation of contemporary worship music by reading an article or two, you are wrong.
 You have to HEAR and SEE this one to understand it.
 If you aren’t willing to hear me out, then you can’t possibly make a proper decision as to whether I am speaking the truth and you should refrain from expressing an opinion on the matter.
 These video presentations can be ordered on DVD or downloaded for free in eVideo format from the Way of Life web site.